MountainGod2/chaturbate_poller/CONTRIBUTING.md

     $ git checkout -b name-of-your-bugfix-or-feature
     ```

-4. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.
+4. When you're done making changes, check that your changes conform to any code formatting requirements and pass all tests.

+    ```console
+    $ uv run pre-commit && uv run pytest
+    ```

 5. Commit your changes and open a pull request.